kguyaux/timestables/README.md

 In case of audioproblems(error-messages and/or not hearing any..), start the game with:
 `padsp ./tables`

-windows:
+**windows:**

 `git clone https://github.com/kguyaux/timestables.git --recurse-submodules`
 Use cmake to generate a solution, and load it with VisualStudio.
 I will add the solution later..

 ## credits
 Made by KG-Soft 2020
 sounds are sampled from old 8bit games

+## DISCLAIMER
-DISCLAIMER: if something or someone gets damaged, then I am not responsible.
+Use this software at own risk. if something or someone gets damaged, then I am not responsible.